 Chiang Mai has something to offer everyone and the area will keep you on an adventure for at as long as your visit.
 We’ve put together a list of the best things to do in Chiang Mai and the surrounding area, taking into account our personal preference and highly rated visitor favourites.

 A Chiang Mai jungle trek is top of our list and for good reason – it was the best thing we did when visiting the region and highly recommend a 2 or 3-night trek.
 The trek takes you deep into the Chiang Mai mountains in rich jungle terrain, surrounded by rice fields and populated by local villagers and tribesmen that make a living from the surrounding agriculture.

 Trekking can be challenging but rewarding.
 You’ll see the way the locals live and capture some great pictures of the jungle; including vast waterfalls, animal wildlife and fierce river rapids.
 Many tours also offer the option to stay in a local village overnight.
 During our overnight trek we sang songs and ate Thai food by the fire!
 Find out more about the jungle trek in our ‘Top things to do in Thailand’ article here.

 Many different tour operators’ offer a jungle trek so we’d recommend looking at reviews before you arrive and booking in Chiang Mai city centre as it’s often cheaper.
 We recommend Chiang Mai trekking with Piroon.

-Waterfalls – Mork Fa & Mae Sa
+2. Relax at a Mork Fa & Mae Sa Waterfalls

 Being such a vast jungle, there are hundreds of waterfalls big and small and you’ll visit some of them if you opt for a jungle trek.
 However, the must-see waterfalls have to be Mork Fa & Mae Sa.
 They’re the largest and most impressive falls in the area and can be visited as part of a trekking tour or by themselves.